Call4Cloud | MMP-C | Autopilot | Device Preparation

 How to Train Your Autopilot Profile: The Hidden World

 This new blog will be about me (again) dealing with some issues while enrolling a device with Autopilot.
-While trying to re-enroll the same device with Autopilot it “suddenly” stopped receiving the required Autopilot Profile.
-Do you want to know more about the “suddenly” part?
+While trying to re-enroll the same device with Autopilot, it “suddenly” stopped receiving the required Autopilot Profile.
+Do you want to know more about the “suddenly” and what caused it?
 Keep reading!
+I will show you how something new called, the Autopilot Marker is interfering!

 1. Introduction